1978 FA Cup final: Summary

 The match, the fiftieth FA Cup final held at Wembley, kicked off in warm sunshine in front of a crowd of around 100,000, refereed by Derek Nippard.
-Arsenal kicked off and were initially dominant with as O'Leary shot past the post from an Alan Hudson cross.
+Arsenal kicked off and were initially dominant with an O'Leary shot past the post from an Alan Hudson cross.
 At the other end, a Mariner strike from a Woods header beat Jennings' dive but was off-target.
 After fifteen minutes, Talbot was beginning to establish himself as the main power in midfield.
 Along with Kevin Beattie making runs from defence, Ipswich began to over-run their opposing midfielders Liam Brady and Hudson, forcing them to play deeper in their own half.
 Twenty-year-old David Geddis caused the Arsenal left side of defence problems, passing to Woods on the right side of the pitch whose cross was missed by Osborne but struck well by Mariner only for him to see it ricochet off the bar.
 Geddis then saw his bouncing shot saved by Jennings and Arsenal's Macdonald cleared another attempt.
 The first half ended goalless.
 In the 52nd minute, Mariner set Wark up by the edge of the Arsenal penalty area: the Scotsman's firm shot struck the upright, once again leaving Jennings stranded.
 O'Leary initiated a rare attack for the London club and created an opportunity for Sunderland who saw the ball saved at his feet by Ipswich's goalkeeper Cooper.
 Brady was substituted in the 65th minute for Rix.
 Woods and Talbot then combined to set Wark up once again but his first-time shot rebounded off the post.
 It was Burley's turn next to trouble the Arsenal goal: his header from Woods' cross produced an exceptional save from Jennings to keep the scores level at 0–0.
 With thirteen minutes left, Geddis took the ball and advanced towards the opposition penalty area, and drove in a low shot at a difficult angle.
 Arsenal's Young stuck out a foot to defend it and deflected the ball to Roger Osborne who shot past Jennings with a first-time left-footed shot from 10 yd to put Ipswich ahead.
 Osborne was soon substituted for Lambert and Ipswich continued to dominate the game until the final whistle.